 Adidas made headlines in the summer of 2019 when it initiated legal proceedings against (pre-bankruptcy) J. Crew on the heels of the retailer filing a trademark application for registration with the U.S. Patent and Trademark Office for a multi-striped mark.
-In response to J. Crew’s application, adidas lodged a filing of its own: an opposition in furtherance of which it sought to block the potential registration of J. Crew’s trademark on the basis that the striped motif is too similar to the three-stripe mark that it has been using on clothing and footwear, among other things, for decades.
-While the opposition proceeding has been temporarily suspended pending settlement talks between adidas and J. Crew, it is, nonetheless, noteworthy, as it is one of many stripes-centric actions that the German sportswear giant has taken over the years.
+In response to J. Crew’s application, adidas lodged a filing of its own: an opposition in which it sought to block the potential registration of J. Crew’s trademark on the basis that the striped motif is too similar to the three-stripe mark that it has been using on clothing and footwear for decades.
+While the opposition proceeding was temporarily suspended pending settlement talks between adidas and J. Crew, it is, nonetheless, noteworthy, as it is one of many stripes-centric actions that the German sportswear giant has taken over the years.

 With that in mind, here is a look at some of the stripes-related legal matters initiated by – or otherwise involving – adidas in recent years …

 Adidas is suing Thom Browne in the latest battle that it has waged over its famous three stripes.
 According to the trademark infringement and dilution complaint that it filed in a New York federal court on Monday, adidas claims that “despite Thom Browne’s knowledge of [its] rights in the famous three-stripe mark,” which adidas says that it has been using since as early as 1952, the New York-based fashion brand “has expanded its product offerings far beyond [its] formal wear and business attire speciality,” and is “now offering for sale and selling athletic-style apparel and footwear featuring two, three, or four parallel stripes in a manner that is confusingly similar to adidas’s three-stripe mark.”

 Dec.
 2020: adidas v.
 Thom Browne (Opposition)